ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 *"Say you have a smart contract now and it uses storage so it has to pay rent.
 So it has to have funds or someone needs to pay funds on behalf of it.
 So what happens if no one pays?"*

-Under all three of the current proposals, when the smart contract exhausts its balance and the rent balance, they are two separate things.
-So when these both balances are empty then eviction happens. <br/>
+Under all three of the current proposals, when the smart contract exhausts its balance and the rent balance, they are considered two separate things.
+So when both of these balances are empty, an eviction happens. <br/>
-Eviction, under the current proposals doesn’t just happen automatically.
-Somebody actually has to poke this contract.
+Eviction, under the current proposals, doesn’t just happen automatically - somebody actually has to 'poke' the contract.
 Poking means that somebody has to create a transaction which touches it to access it in some way.<br/>
-For non contracts eviction means just removing from the state as it doesn't have any information at all but for contracts, there's a storage, so eviction doesn't completely remove it from a state but it leaves a so-called stub which is essentially the commitment to the entire state of the contract before the eviction, and this stub, unfortunately has an effect that it does not completely remove it from the state so it has to still dangle there, but this stub is what allows us to restore it later on.
-If it was a mistake and somebody realizes.
+For non contracts, eviction means just removing from the state as it doesn't have any information at all but for contracts, there's storage, so eviction doesn't completely remove it from a state but it leaves a so-called stub which is essentially the commitment to the entire state of the contract before the eviction, and this stub, unfortunately has an effect that it does not completely remove it from the state so it has to still dangle there, but this stub is what allows us to restore it later on.

-Let's take an **example**, "if you had the multisig wallet with lots of tokens on it, and then you made a mistake by you didn’t pay up the rent and you realize suddenly, my multisig is gone, there was a million dollars in that I want it back, you would be able to use the recovery mechanism to rebuild the storage of this contract in another contract and simply use a special up code to restore it from the stub.
-And then you get your contract back.
-You can top it up with the rent and then you keep using it or you can move the things elsewhere." <br/>
+Let's take an **example**, "if you had a multisig wallet with lots of tokens in it and then you've forgotten to pay the rent, the multisig is "gone" but you would still be able to use the recovery mechanism to rebuild the storage of this contract in another contract and simply use a special code to restore it from the stub - then the contract comes "back to life".
+You can also top up the rent and then keep using the contract or you can move the things elsewhere." <br/>
-The stub is expected to be 32 bytes hash which is a commitment to what the contract looked like before it was addicted.
+The stub is expected to be a 32 byte hash which is a commitment to what the contract looked like before it was addicted.

 *How is this different from stateless contracts?*

-The difference is that in stateless contracts we assume that when the contract is represented as a stub it’s’ still accessible by the normal operations.
-In our proposal when the contract is in hibernation state, when it’s a stub, it’s not accessible by anything.
-It’s basically invisible by EVM with the exception of this special opcode, which it’s restored to, and only that opcode can see that stub, nothing else can.
+The difference is that in stateless contracts we assume that when the contract is represented as a stub it’s still accessible by the normal operations.
+In this proposal, when the contract is in hibernation state (ie when it’s a stub) it’s not accessible by anything.
+It’s basically invisible to the EVM with the exception of this special opcode, which it’s restored to, and only that opcode can see that stub - nothing else can.

 *Is this the best solution?*

-This is not a perfect solution as if we find that there are tons of little contracts having the hash stubs and then the state is still not small enough.
+This is not a perfect solution as if we find that there are lots of little contracts having the hash stubs and then the state is still not small enough.

-Watch the whole [talk](https://epicenter.tv/episode/274/) where alexey explains state rent and more about eth 1.x.
+Watch the whole [talk](https://epicenter.tv/episode/274/) where Alexey explains state rent and more about Eth 1.x.

 #### Current proposals
 There are currently three proposals being worked upon: <br/>